cosc2336-ds-alg/assg02/README.md

 next section pass as well after adding 3 more items, and fix any issues/bugs if these tests are not passing before moving on.

-Once you are satisfied that your `addItem()` works correctly for the first test case of this member function, and that all of the information methods are working now as well, you should commit and push your changes to the `Feedback` pull request of your repository.
+Once you are satisfied that your `addItem()` and all the implemented accessor methods are working, you should commit and push your changes to the `Feedback` pull request of your repository.
 Remember that you are required to have at least 1 commit for each task, so you need to push a commit here of your implementation of `addItem()` that works when inserting non-duplicate items.
+As usual, make sure that you check the autograder on GitHub for this commit.

 ## Task 3: Fix `addItem()` to Handle Duplicate Items

-By definition a set contains only a unique collection of the items, there should be no repetitions or duplications of items in the representation of the set.
-However, if you implemented your `addItem()` function as suggested so far, it will not behavior as a proper `Set`.
+By definition a set contains a unique collection of the items, there should be no duplications of items in the sset.
+However, if you implemented your `addItem()` function as suggested, it will not behave as a proper `Set`.
 If you add a duplicate item and then look at your set (for example using the `str()` method), you will see that the duplicate item occurs multiple times, and that the set size counts the duplicates.

-In this task we need to modify/fix this bug so that the `Set` is properly maintained to contain only a unique collection of the items added to the `Set`.
-Uncomment the next test case.
-This test case is still testing the `addItem()` member function.
-But here we test that if you add a duplicate item to the set, nothing happens and only 1 unique value of each integer item is kept and represented in the set.
+In this task we need to modify/fix this bug so that the `Set` is properly maintained to contain only a unique collection of the items.
+Define the task 3 tests.
+This test case is still testing the `addItem()` member function, so you don't need to add a new function for task 3.
+But here we test that if you add a duplicate item to the set, nothing happens and only 1 unique value of each integer item is kept in the set.

 You should implement this behavior using the following algorithm.
-You should reuse your hopefully now working `containsItem()` member function.
-So before you actually add the item into your `setItem` array, first check whether or not the set already contains the item by calling `containsItem()`.
-If you already have the item, you can just return immediately and do nothing.
-Only if the item is not already in the set should you then proceed to add it to the end of the array of your items in the set.
+You should reuse your now working `containsItem()` member function.
+Before you actually add the item into your `setItem` array, you will first check whether or not the set already contains the item by calling `containsItem()`.
+If you already have the item, you can just return immediately and do nothing (i.e. silently ignore the request to add a duplicate item).
+Only if the item is not already in the set should you then proceed to add it to the end of the array of your set items.
 If you implement this correctly, all of the tests of adding duplicate items should now be passing in this test case.

 Notice that you are required to reuse the `containsItem()` member method here.
 You could write a loop again to check if